rn1hd/rn1hd/README.md

 - My job as a **Software Developer** has started on August 6, 2018 in **[IntegrityNet Solutions & Services](https://integritynet.biz/)** located in Joseling Road, Batangas City, Philippines.
 - Developed the initial version of the **[Zumumu Website](https://zumumu.com/)** in red theme during the COVID-19 pandemic on year 2020 which is now enhanced by the next generation of developers applying a different business theme
-- Implemented automation testing for **Zumumu** systems using **[Selenium framework](https://www.selenium.dev/)** to track and ensure that the system is 100% working after code changes before deploying in the live server
+- Implemented automation testing for **Zumumu** applications using **[Selenium framework](https://www.selenium.dev/)** to track and ensure that the system is 100% working after code changes before deploying in the live server
 - Developed three websites on year 2020 for my client's startup business
   - [Nix Daily](https://nixdaily.netlify.app/)
   - [The Ones Design](https://theonesdesign.netlify.app/)